ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/06-documentation-plan.md

 - AI
 - migration/help material as needed

-If and when the BetterDungeon SDK feature ships, it should get its own guide or a clearly defined section rather than being buried as a footnote.
+Now that the BetterDungeon SDK module ships, it should get its own guide or a clearly defined section rather than being buried as a footnote.

 ## Recommended execution order

 1. keep the internal Frontier docs accurate first
 2. keep the high-level Frontier public guide clear and compelling
 3. expand or polish per-module guides as the shipped module surfaces stabilize
-4. add dedicated BetterDungeon SDK documentation once that feature has a defined public contract
+4. add dedicated BetterDungeon SDK documentation now that the first public contract exists

 ## Verification